-37 Years Ago: ‘Sgt.
-Pepper’s Lonely Hearts Club Band’ Movie Released
+How the ‘Sgt.
+Pepper’s Lonely Hearts Club Band’ Movie Derailed Two Careers

 In 1978, the Bee Gees and Peter Frampton had both reached mega-stardom status, selling millions of records, with their faces plastered on magazine covers everywhere and playing sold-out concerts to venues across the globe.
 The sky was the limit, and they reached it.
 Unfortunately, there was nowhere to go but down.

 Bee Gees manager Robert Stigwood hatched a plan for a movie based (ever so loosely) on the legendary Beatles album Sgt.
 Pepper’s Lonely Hearts Club Band.
 Casting his clients and Frampton as the stars of the movie seemed like a sure winner on the financial front.
-But the film turned out to be a no-brainer on an entirely different level.
+But instead everything went wrong.

-A few years earlier Stigwood had produced a Broadway adaptation of Sgt Pepper’s.
+A few years earlier, Stigwood had produced a Broadway adaptation of Sgt Pepper’s.
 The movie took the stage production as a jumping-off point and expanded on it.
 The plot, what little there was of one, is told via Beatles songs – not just Sgt.
-Pepper‘s tracks, but a selection of Fab Four hits from the later part of their career.
-The Beatles’ original producer, George Martin, even served as the movie’s musical director, and he conducted, arranged and produced the soundtrack.
-But that couldn’t save the project from tumbling over the edge.
+Pepper‘s tracks, but a selection of hits from the later part of their career, as well.
+Original Beatles producer George Martin even served as the movie’s musical director, and he conducted, arranged and produced the soundtrack.
+But that couldn’t save the project, either.

-Most of the interpretations of Beatles classics are terrible.
-Schmaltz overflows into glowing fountains of insipid.
+The list of extras who appear throughout the movie features a wide range of late-’70s music stars, including everyone from Curtis Mayfield to Heart.
+But most of the interpretations of Beatles classics are terrible.
 (The verdict is still out on whether Martin’s take on “Maxwell’s Silver Hammer” or anesthesia-free root-canal surgery is more painful.)
 Against all these odds, the soundtrack album was a hit, reaching the Top 10 and million-selling platinum status.
 Aerosmith (“Come Together”) and Earth, Wind & Fire (“Got to Get You Into My Life”) even managed to score Top 40 hits.